arkency/posts/posts/2024-02-06-completely-custom-zeitwerk-inflector.md

 ```

 The implementation above utilizes `Rails::Autoloader::Inflector` module.
 However, it prepends its `camelize`
-implementation with the one that first checks if the file path matches an unconventional rule.
-If it does, the method
+implementation with the one that first checks if the file path matches an unconventional inflection rule.
-uses an non-standard inflection.
+If it does, the method uses an non-standard inflection.
 If not, it falls back to the default implementation.

 ___
 I understand that the example of `Rest` and `REST` may seem contrived, but it serves to illustrate the point.
 In